dchudz/odsc-2015-workflow/reveal.js/slides.md

 Note:

 - finally (but I think most importantly):
-	+ if we change some upstream step (like improving some pre-processing), it's a big pain of the downstream steps (like model building and evaluation) then need to be run manually
+	+ let's say we change a data pre-processing step upstream
+	+ we don't want it to be a pain to update model-building and everything else downstream

 ----